 Step 6.
 Cover rubber bands.

 Step 7.
-Make a topper for the baby diaper cake.
+Make a topper for the diaper cake.

 This is the fun part!
-You can design a topper for your cake to fit with whatever theme you’re doing for your diaper baby shower.
+You can design a topper for the top of the cake to fit with the theme of the baby shower.

 You can print out a design and then just tape it to some decorative straws.
 The straws just slide into the top tier of the diaper cake.

-I, of course, was doing a Donuts & Diapers Baby Sprinkle Shower….hence the donut topper.
+I, of course, was doing a Donuts & Diapers Baby Sprinkle Shower for a baby shower theme….hence the donut topper.